replicatedhq/help-center/content/guides/ship-with-kubernetes/create-release.md

 {{< linked_headline "Create a New Application" >}}

-To start, log in (or create an account) on [vendor.replicated.com](https://vendor.replicated.com) and create a new application.
+To start, log in (or create a new team) on [vendor.replicated.com](https://vendor.replicated.com) and create a new application.
 After signing up and activating your account, you will be prompted to create a new application.
 Give it a name like "Kubernetes Guestbook Example", select the "Kubernetes + Replicated" option, and click "Create application".

 ![Create Application](/images/guides/kubernetes/create-application.png)